Haxyos/Haxyos/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on chess game in C
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning many different language (C, C#, Java, JavaScript, CSS, PHP, etc);
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...